FRCPC or CCFP-EM?

-The question that tipped me from being unsure to 100% certain that the FRCPC route for me was “Do I really want to train for family medicine for two years?”
-As I had no interest in training to be a family physician, I decided that I was not interested in pursuing the CCFP-EM route.
+The question that tipped me from being unsure to 100% certain that the FRCPC route for me was “Do I want to train for family medicine for two years?”
+As I had no interest in working as a family physician, I decided that I was not interested in pursuing the CCFP-EM route.
 I also found the possibility of fellowship training appealing and ended up doing a Fellowship in Medical Simulation at Massachusetts General Hospital before finishing residency and starting work at an academic center.

 Much has been said regarding the increasing competitiveness of Emergency Medicine as a specialty.
 Here’s some rough data regarding the CaRMS match between 2013 – 2021: